Myelin Repair: The Science

 The success of our discovery biology program has provided us with a plethora of opportunities for further validation of the more than 100 myelin repair targets identified in our laboratories.
 At this time we have two development paths before us:

 - Validate the most promising novel myelin repair therapeutic targets through contract research organizations.

 - Investigate the potential for repositioning of more than 40 targets that are in clinical development by various companies for other indications.

 Designed to improve the odds of successful clinical trials, our translational medicine platform will ensure that to the extent possible there is consistent and concordant data in cell cultures, multiple animal models and assays, and in human tissue.

-Our discovery biology program is a managed collaboration that brings together Principal Investigators with complementary knowledge in neurobiology, immunology, and myelin research.
+Our discovery biology program is a managed collaboration that brings together world-class investigators with complementary knowledge in neurobiology, immunology, and myelin research.
 Their research is organized in a detailed research plan that addresses seven key areas that are believed to hold the answers to myelin repair.
 The graphic below shows each of the seven key areas and how the expertise of the funded laboratories crosses over from one area to another.